willmino/surfs_up/README.md

 # surfs_up
-SQLite database weather analysis for opening a surf and shake shop on the Big Island.

 ## Overview
 The purpose of this analysis was to help W. Avy, the primary investor in an upcoming "Surf and Ice Cream Shop" in Hawaii, with processing weather and temperature data into key figures.
 We wanted to show him some insights into the weather patterns around the months of June and December so that he would have enough statistical data to feel comfortable about openining the shop in such a location.